Introduction and Overview

 Value: 1

 Purpose: This cookie is a first-party cookie from Vimeo.
 The cookie collects information about how you use the Vimeo service.
-For example, the cookie stores when you pause or play a video.
+For example, the cookie stores when you pause or resume playing a video.

 Name: _ga